ark-lang/ark/README.md

   * `libedit-dev` installed

 ### <a name="building"></a> Building
-Replace `release` to match your llvm release.
-You can check by running the `llvm-config --version` command.
-If you are on 3.6.1, `release` would become `RELEASE_361`, or `RELEASE_362` for 3.6.2, and so on.
+Once you have your dependencies setup, building ark from scratch is done by running the following commands:

 ```bash
 $ git clone https://github.com/ark-lang/go-llvm.git $GOPATH/src/github.com/ark-lang/go-llvm